cradlepoint/sdk-samples/README.md

     - Outputs a 'Hello World!' log every 10 seconds.
 - **hspt**
     - Sets up a custom Hot Spot landing page.
+- **ibr1700_gnss**
+    - Demonstrates how to access the gyroscope and accelerometer data on the IBR1700
 - **ibr1700_obdII**
     - Demonstrates how to access OBD-II PIDs on the IBR1700
 - **mqtt_app**